orochi-network/zkWASM-specs/src/wasm-spec/structure/values.md

 \\(signif(64)= 52\\)                       \\(expon(64)=11\\)

-**Questions**: What is n here?
-Does it has any relationship to N?

 ## Vectors

 Numeric vectors are 128-bit values that are processed by vector instructions.
 They are represented in the abstract syntax using i128.

-**Question**: The description of vectors are unclear.
-Does it means that a vector is simply i128, or an array with 128 elements, each elements are integer or float?

 ## Names